Close

 "Take Back the Night" Thursday, April 17, 2025 from 6:00 - 8:00pm at the Student Union Courtyard and Templo Mayor

-- You are invited to a dynamic evening dedicated to reclaiming power and centering survivors’ stories.
-This year we will be joined by Goddexx, Seattle-based performer and author of "Butterfly: Una Transformación," who will share their poetry and wisdom.
-Poster-making and an anti-sexual violence march across the SDSU campus will take place from 6-7 pm, starting from the Student Union Courtyard.
-After the march, attendees will be invited to participate in an open mic/ survivor speakout, which will take place 7-8 pm in Templo Mayor (second floor of the Student Union).
+• You are invited to a dynamic evening dedicated to reclaiming power and centering survivors’ stories.
+Poster-making, a performance by spoken-word artist Goddexx, and an anti-sexual violence march across the SDSU campus will take place from 6-7 pm, starting from the Student Union Courtyard.
+After the march, attendees are invited to participate in an open mic/ survivor speakout, which will take place 7-8 pm in Templo Mayor (second floor of the Student Union).
 The open mic will provide an opportunity to share poetry, stories, songs, art, and messages of support for survivors of sexual assault and domestic violence in a supportive circle.
+All SDSU students, faculty, and staff are welcome to participate in any portion of Take Back the Night.
+Please note Survivor Advocates will be present throughout the entirety of the event.

 Black Women's Healing Circle: A gathering for all Black women (students, faculty, and staff) to have a safe space and dialogue around identity/experiences.